 Resources Used and Skills Needed

-- Staffing: Several Children's Hospital employees volunteer their time to the program, including three bilingual physicians, two nurses, a bilingual medical assistant, and a bilingual social worker who assists with health insurance enrollment.
+- Staffing: Several Children's Hospital employees volunteer their time to the program, including three bilingual physicians, three nurses, and a bilingual physician assistant.
 The free mobile clinic is staffed by up to five physicians and two nurses, some of whom speak Spanish or Portuguese.
+Partnerships have been established with three local schools of nursing and with a group of dental students to have both nursing and dental students volunteering their time at the free clinic.
+While nursing students help to obtain vitals and provide faculty supervised nursing care, dental students assess children's dental health, do referrals for treatment, and complete prophylactic fluoride varnish to all children in the program.

 - Costs: Costs are minimal, as the program makes use of volunteers, existing clinic space, and in-kind donations of supplies and equipment.